wren-lang/wren/doc/site/modules/core/num.markdown

 Performs bitwise or on the number.
 Both numbers are first converted to 32-bit unsigned values.
 The result is then a 32-bit unsigned number where each bit is `true` only where the corresponding bits of one or both inputs were `true`.

 It is a runtime error if `other` is not a number.

+### **^**(other) operator

+Performs bitwise exclusive or on the number.
+Both numbers are first converted to 32-bit unsigned values.
+The result is then a 32-bit unsigned number where each bit is `true` only where the corresponding bits of one (but not both) inputs were `true`.
+Each bit is therefore `false` if the corresponding bits of both inputs were either both `true` or both `false`.

+It is a runtime error if `other` is not a number.

+### **<<**(other) operator

+Performs a bitwise left shift on the number.
+Internally, both numbers are first converted to 32-bit unsigned values and C's left shift operator is then applied to them.

+It is a runtime error if `other` is not a number.

+### **>>**(other) operator

+Performs a bitwise right shift on the number.
+Internally, both numbers are first converted to 32-bit unsigned values and C's right shift operator is then applied to them.

+It is a runtime error if `other` is not a number.